Guidance After the Trauma of a Crash

 Q: Is there a statute of limitations on injuries received during a car accident?

 A: Under Florida Law, auto accident victims have four years from the date of the accident to file a personal injury claim.
 If you believe you may be entitled to file a claim, time is of the essence.
-Contact South Florida car accident lawyers at Weinstein legal to schedule a consultation and discuss the details of your claim.
-Contact us today to get started.
+Contact Florida car accident lawyers at Weinstein legal to schedule a consultation and discuss the details of your claim.
+Contact our experienced personal injury lawyers today to get started.